RomanchNyaupane/RISCV-32I-core/README.md

 ## Overview

 This repository contains an implementation of a RISC-V RV32I processor in Verilog HDL.
-The processor implements the base integer instruction set architecture (ISA) with a two-cycle datapath and finite state machine-based control unit.
+The processor implements the base integer instruction set architecture (ISA) with a finite state machine-based control unit.

 ## Architecture Overview